sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - The highest level of risk ownership is the top management of the TRE organisation.
     In order to ensure escalations to this level are rare, suitable structures should be put in place to own, mitigate and accept risk.
   - Mandatory
-* - You must understand risk appetite.
+* - You must understand your organisational risk appetite.
   - This includes understanding ownership of risk, and ability to accept risk which falls outside of the appetite should that become necessary.
   - Mandatory
 ```